-Chapter dues may now be paid through our website at www.ghnats.org The deadline for Chapter dues is October 15, 2009, and there is a $10.00 late fee for dues paid after that date.
+Please be sure to renew your membership for this year.
+You can renew and pay your membership fee at our website at www.ghnats.org The deadline for Chapter dues is October 16, 2010, and there is a $10.00 late fee for dues paid after that date.
 Please note that all GHNATS members must pay national NATS dues before renewing your local membership.

 Best wishes for a productive year, and I look forward to seeing all of you at the Winner’s Recital.

 Please do not hesitate to let me know how I can serve you effectively.